Halikko: History

-The mucipality of Halikko was formed in 1865 due to the municipal reform.
+The municipality of Halikko was formed in 1865 due to the municipal reform.
 The count of Wiurila became the first municipal manager.
 In 1932 Halikko had to give land to its growing neighbour Salo.
 In 1967 the municipality of Angelniemi was merged with Halikko.

 On January 1, 2009, Halikko ceased to exist as it was attached to the City of Salo.
 The territory of the former Halikko thus changed status from rural to urban.

 Name

 The name Halikko is mentioned for the first time in 1313.
 One theory is that the name derives from the Germanic name Halicho or Halik.

 Saulo Kepsu has suggested that the toponym is Finnic in origin, being derived a possible pre-Christian personal name *Halikka or *Halikkoi, which would be derived from the verb haluta (to want).